UBC-MDS/PyPunisher/README.md

 ## Contributors:

-Avinash
-Tariq
-Jill
+Avinash, Tariq, Jill

 ## ToDos:

 Jill

 * function description

 Tariq

 * summary paragraph

 Avinash

 * where your packages fit into the Python and R ecosystems

 ## Functions included:

 We will be implementing two stepwise feature selection techniques:

 - `forward_selection()`: a feature selection method in which you start with a null model and iteratively add useful features
 - `backward_selection()`: a feature selection method in which you start with a full model and iteratively remove the least useful feature at each step

 We will also be implementing metrics that evaluate model performance:

 - `aic()`: computes the Akaike information criterion [Akaike information criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion)
 - `bic()`: computes the [Bayesian information criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion)